Estyn/blog-test/src/pages/blog/grand-canyon.md

 ---

 # Key Take Aways
-- Angular 2 is going to be fast
+- Angular 2 is going to be fast!
  - The RC file size has been reduced from 170k to 50k.
  - Angular CLI will support pre-compilation of templates which will help with both file size and time to initial load.
  - Lazy loading on routes will further help with load times